microsoft/omi/Unix/doc/diagnose-omi-problems.md

 1. All of the information described in
    [Required information when reporting problems](#required-information-when-reporting-problems),
-2. Provider registration name, retrived as described above.
+2. Provider registration name, retrieved as described above.